 The book, published in French as well as in English for the American children’s book publisher Duffield, has become a sought-after collector’s item.
 I am fortunate to have a copy of the book in my possession.
 It’s one I acquired quite a few years ago … but copies today sell for upwards of US$500 at auction.

 To my mind, the ballet version of Le petit elfe, which still awaits its first-ever commercial recording, represents a gaping hole in the discography of Florent Schmitt.
-But hopefully … we may not have to wait much longer.
+Giving us a taste of the ingratiating orchestral score is this 1952 broadcast of several excerpts from the ballet, in a spirited performance by the ORTF Orchestra under the direction of Eugène Bigot.

 Two conductors in particular should seriously investigate this score: Stéphane Denève, who made an award-winning premiere recording recently of the two suites from Albert Roussel’s opera-ballet Padmâvatî … and JoAnn Falletta, who led the North American premiere performances Schmitt’s two Antoine et Cléopâtre suites.

 Justly recognized for their highly effective interpretation of French music of the early 20th Century, either conductor would be well-nigh perfect for bringing Schmitt’s ballet to the microphones.
 Here’s hoping that one of them — or some other conductor — will be inspired to perform and record Schmitt’s Opus 73.
 Rich musical rewards await us all!